High Expectations: Tour

-Mabel announced her headlining tour of the UK and Europe on July 19, 2019 via her social media.
-The general sale of tickets started on July 21, and the pre-sale of the album on July 24, 2019.
-The support was Kali Claire - UK R&B singer and songwriter.
-The tour started on January 28, 2020 in Dublin, Ireland.
+Mabel announced the US and Canada dates of her headlining tour in support of the album on 7 June 2019.
+General sale of tickets also began on the same date.
+Dates in the UK and Europe were announced on July 19, 2019 via her social media.
+The general sale of tickets for European dates began on July 21.
+The supporting act was R&B singer Kali Claire.
+The European leg of the tour commenced on January 28, 2020 in Dublin, Ireland.

 Track listing

 Credits adapted from the album liner notes.